-Management provides periodic status reports to the Board which identify potential areas of business risk arising from changes in the financial and economic circumstances of its operating environment, at least annually.
+Management provides periodic status reports to the Board which identify potential areas of business risk arising from changes in the financial and economic circumstances of its operating environment.
 The Board regularly assesses the Company's performance in light of risks identified by such reports.
 Management is required to design, implement and review the Company's risk management and internal control system.
 The Board reviews the effectiveness of the implementation of the Company's risk management and internal control system on a regular basis.
-A review of the risk management framework has been undertaken with the annual audit process for the 2021 financial year.